SARDONYX-sard/awesome-stars/README.md

 ## Rust

+- [rustwasm/wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) - Facilitating high-level interactions between Wasm modules and JavaScript
+- [rustwasm/wasm-pack-template](https://github.com/rustwasm/wasm-pack-template) - a template for starting a rust-wasm project to be used with wasm-pack
 - [qryxip/cargo-compete](https://github.com/qryxip/cargo-compete) - A Cargo subcommand for competitive programming
 - [maekawatoshiki/rapidus](https://github.com/maekawatoshiki/rapidus) - JavaScript engine implemented in Rust
 - [slint-ui/slint](https://github.com/slint-ui/slint) - Slint is a toolkit to efficiently develop fluid graphical user interfaces for any display: embedded devices and desktop applications.
 We support multiple programming languages, such as Rust, C++ or JavaScript.